ssoudan/ai2048/README.md

 Here is the thing to read: http://en.wikipedia.org/wiki/Minimax

+I have adapted this a bit since the other player is not rational and the expected payoff of a move is not always limited to the leftover of the best move of other player.

 And, in case, the source code contains some text/comment to help reading/fixing/tweaking it.

 ## License